-Prerequisite - Global History & Geography I 1 Credit, Grade 10
+Prerequisite - Global History & Geography I

 This course is the second year of the two-year Global Studies program.
-The course begins with the examination of the Enlightenment and its impact on the political structures of 17th and 18th century Europe.
+The course begins with the examination of the Enlightenment and its impact on the political structures of 17th and 18th Century Europe.
 The course will progress through five major themes which are examined for each region: The Physical/Historical Setting, The Dynamics of Change, Contemporary Nations and Cultures, Economic Development, and The Region Within Global Context.
 Skills in research, writing, analysis and problem solving are developed during this course.
-Students will take a Common Core assessment in June required for graduation.
+The Regents Exam for the Global Studies 10 is taken at the end of the course.